LubinKerhuel/hugo/content/docs/invertedpendulum.md

 ### Motors

-The base trolley is based on low cost a 2-wheel remote control toy.
-Its electronics is removed.
+The base trolley is based on a low cost a 2-wheeled remote control toy.
+Its original electronics is removed.
 Two pairs of wires power the two DC motors in either direction through an L298N H bridge external module.

 {{< gallery album="1" >}}